The Great Lakes Museum is pleased to announce the S.S. Keewatin will be joining the Museum’s permanent collection in October 2023!

 - The Keewatin is an Edwardian-era (Titanic-era) steamliner formerly owned by CP Rail and built in 1907 by the Fairfield Shipbuilding and Engineering Co Ltd. of Glasgow, Scotland.

-- CP Rail steamships such as ‘The Kee’ ferried tourists, settlers, and cargo throughout the Great Lakes until their retirement in the 1960s.
-This ship is the last of its kind, with its sister ship having been scrapped in 1970 following a fire.
+- CP Rail steamships such as SS Keewatin ferried tourists, settlers, and cargo throughout the Great Lakes until their retirement in the 1960s.
+This ship is one of the last of its kind, with its sister ship having been scrapped in 1970 following a fire.

-- The Kee will be undergoing repairs this spring and summer before arriving at its new home in the Museum’s drydock this fall.
+- The Keewatin will be undergoing repairs this spring and summer before arriving at its new home in the Museum’s drydock this fall.

 Frequently Asked Questions